 - Level of English proficiency as tested by an IELTS examination

-It is a good idea to book your IELTS test early in your home country to avoid any delays to your application (please note that you must choose IELTS for UKVI in order for us to issue a Tier 4 General CAS.
+It is a good idea to book your IELTS test early in your home country to avoid any delays to your application (please note that you must choose IELTS for UKVI ACADEMIC in order for us to issue a CAS for your Student Visa.
 More information can be found at: http://takeielts.britishcouncil.org/ielts-ukvi.

 Please email us for details of our fees and conditions.